-Compensation for Failure to Diagnose Prostate Cancer
+Proving Failure To Diagnose Prostate Cancer

 If you believe that a physician failed to diagnose prostate cancer in you or a loved one, you may be entitled to compensation to cover losses and pain and suffering.
 To build a strong case proving that medical malpractice occurred, the following evidence is necessary:

-- Proof that there was a patient-doctor relationship at the time of missed diagnosis.
+- Proof that there was a patient-doctor relationship at the time of missed diagnosis

-Proof that according to reasonable professional standards, the doctor should have been able to detect symptoms of prostate cancer and taken steps toward testing and treatment.
+- Proof that according to reasonable professional standards, the doctor should have been able to detect symptoms of prostate cancer and taken steps toward testing and treatment

-Proof that the failure to diagnose caused unnecessary harm and pain and suffering to the patient.
+- Proof that the failure to diagnose caused unnecessary harm and pain and suffering to the patient

-Contact the Atlanta Medical Malpractice Attorneys at Moraitakis & Kushel, LLP
+Contact The Atlanta Medical Malpractice Attorneys At Moraitakis & Kushel, LLP

 If you or a loved one experienced a missed diagnosis of prostate cancer due to the negligence of a doctor or medical professional, contact the medical malpractice attorneys Moraitakis & Kushel, LLP.
 Our experienced attorneys can help you build a case for compensation.
 Contact us by calling 404-973-0341 or via our online form to set up a time to talk about your individual circumstances.